-The hospitality, leisure and tourism industry has a great deal to offer graduates both in the UK and abroad, and it’s still growing.
-The industry covers areas ranging from accommodation and food services to health and fitness, entertainment, and bars, clubs and pubs.
-Whatever area you choose, there are plenty of jobs to choose from and management opportunities galore.
+The hospitality, leisure and tourism industry covers areas ranging from accommodation and food services to health and fitness, entertainment, and bars, clubs and pubs.
+Whatever area you choose, there are plenty of roles to choose from, along with management opportunities.

 How can I get a graduate job in hospitality, leisure and tourism?